-Leonardo da Vinci is a well written biography.
+Leonardo da Vinci is a well-written biography.
 What I admire the most is its structure that is organized chronologically from Leonardo’s birth to his death.
-It is however not a dry list of his activities during specific time span.
-Isaacson tries to convey specific areas of interest Leonardo had at given time.
+It is however not a dry list of his activities during this specific period.
+Isaacson tries to convey specific areas of interest Leonardo had at the given time.
 This approach allows you to understand at the same time how Leonardo aged and how his ideas and attitude changed.
 It showed how every field of his study allowed him to be better at something completely different.

 Sad thing is that Leonardo kept his ideas almost exclusively in his diaries.
 He often wasn’t able to finish and publish his scientific work.
 It is a shame because it would made him a acknowledged genius outside of art much sooner.

 Leonardo’s attitude to work is still worthy for us to learn from.
 He avoided studying old knowledge and instead tried to research everything by himself.
 His attention skill allowed him to uncover hidden secrets of many things while keeping him from falling into trap of wrong common beliefs.
 He has written every useful information he found out into his diaries so he could look into it later (or atleast we can).

 And, last but not least, his known characteristics was not finishing his masterpieces.
 He kept them close and improved them over time as he was learning.
 For him, a masterpiece was never finished.
 It was rather continuous strive for perfection he dreamed of—and how it usually is—never achieved in his own mind.
 Shouldn’t we all strive for a little bit of perfection?